The First Age of Darkness came to an end with the rise of the Empire of Keshim.

 The growth of Keshim was gradual, building momentum over the centuries.
 Like all empires, Keshim saw both times of great prosperity and growth and years of famine and drought.
 Keshim reached its golden age around -2700 CA.

 Around the year -2300 CA, the demon Maldracon, who had escaped imprisonment on Atracus, loosed his fury upon the world from his hidden fortress in the cavernous abyss of Elderdeep.
-The Empire of Keshim threw its armies against the Demon Lord and his Fellspawn hordes, ending in a climactic battle lead by the hero Thulmer Galsungir, wielder of the legendary sword Warbringer.
+The Empire of Keshim threw its armies against the Demon Lord and his Fellspawn hordes, ending in a climactic battle lead by the hero Thulmer Galsungir, wielder of the legendary sword Dawnbringer.
 Although Thulmer perished in the battle, Maldracon was defeated.

 The great war against Maldracon decimated Keshim, and drained the empire of its wealth and resources.
 Sensing the kingdom’s weakness, barbarians on all fronts pushed in with ever-greater tenacity.
-Vast areas of the kingdom were lost to the warring tribes, and the great cities of Keshim soon became embroiled in rebellions.
+Vast areas of the kingdom were lost to the warring tribes, and the great cities of Keshim soon became embroiled in rebellion.

 So fell the empire of Keshim.